Contact Us for a Free Consultation 703-352-9044

 It is still completely legal to have your phone mounted on the dashboard of the car and talk while connected wirelessly.
 Most modern vehicles are equipped with BlueTooth connections and allow you to answer calls without touching the phone.
 It is relatively inexpensive to purchase a cellphone holder.

 The law is a traffic infraction, not a misdemeanor.
 Drivers may now prepay the charge, but a conviction will be reported to the DMV.
 If you want help getting this charge dismissed or reduced to a no-point offense, give the office a call.
+The law office regularly gets the charge dismissed or reduced to Defective Equipment, a non-moving violation that carries no points.

-The Law Office of Wilfred Ward Yeargan has been assisting Virginia drivers with their traffic tickets for more than 24 years.
+The Law Office of Wilfred Ward Yeargan has been assisting Virginia drivers with their traffic tickets for more than 25 years.
 The office has the experience to keep points off your license and get tickets reduced, helping you save money each month while driving legally.
 Whether you have been charged with holding a phone while driving or something more serious such as Reckless Driving by Speed, a Fairfax Traffic Violations Lawyer will work to get you the best outcome possible for your traffic matter.
 To learn how we can help, contact us today.

 Attorney Yeargan helps clients with cases in Fairfax County (including the Town of Vienna, Town of Herndon, Fairfax City, Falls Church), Prince William County (including Woodbridge, Quantico, Triangle, Dumfries, Haymarket, Manassas, Manassas Park), the City of Alexandria, Arlington County, Stafford County, Caroline County, Fauquier County, Hanover County, Clarke County, Shenandoah County, Warren County, Greensville County, the City of Richmond/Henrico area, and other locations throughout Virginia.
 Contact the office at 703-352-9044 for a free, initial consultation.